khulnasoft/Start-GPT-Forge/frontend/README.md

-# AutoGPT Flutter Client
+# StartGPT Flutter Client

 ## Description

-This repository contains the Flutter client for the AutoGPT project.
+This repository contains the Flutter client for the StartGPT project.
 The application facilitates users in discussing various tasks with a single agent.
 The app is built to be cross-platform and runs on Web, Android, iOS, Windows, and Mac.

 ## Features